Triposo

-Triposo is a social travel site and mobile app that uses algorithms for journey planners.
+Triposo was a social travel site and mobile app that uses algorithms for journey planners.

-The mobile app, available for iOS and Android, shows the user recommendations on where to go depending on information they've given to the app.
-This includes Facebook details.
-The app works without internet connection; it downloads information before departure.
+The mobile app showed the user recommendations on where to go depending on information they had given to the app.
+This included Facebook details.
+The app worked without an internet connection; it downloaded information before departure.

 History

 Triposo was created in 2011 by ex-Google Dutch brothers Richard Osinga and Douwe Osinga with the help of Jon Tirsen.
 During development, Triposo received $3.5 million in a Series A round.

-In August 2012, an upgrade to the app added location-based software that allowed the app to give recommendations based on weather, time, and other variables.

 By 2015, the app had been downloaded 10 million times.

-In 2013, the company tried to raise $10,000 for a wearable technology belt via crowdfunding.

 Triposo was acquired by Musement in October 2017.

-As of June 2021, the Triposo app was no longer available on the U.S. Apple App Store.
+The Triposo app was no longer available for new users by 2021.
+It was shut down completely on March 1, 2023 and all personal data was permanently deleted.